• Home

 By Freya Petersen

 Russia has called U.S. claims that it aided Edward Snowden, the fugitive National Security Agency whistleblower, "unfounded and unacceptable."
-Though Snowdon boarded a flight from Hong Kong to Moscow on Sunday, Russian Foreign Minister Sergei Lavrov insisted Tuesday that
+Though Snowdon boarded a flight from Hong Kong to Moscow on Sunday, Russian Foreign Minister Sergei Lavrov insisted Tuesday that he had not crossed the Russian border.
+That may mean that Snowden never

 Read Full Article